dexidp/helm-charts/charts/dex/README.md

 ### Minimal TLS configuration

 HTTPS is basically mandatory these days, especially for authentication and authorization services.
-There are several solutions for protecting services with TlS in Kubernetes, but by far the most popular and portable is undoubtedly [Cert Manager](https://cert-manager.io).
+There are several solutions for protecting services with TLS in Kubernetes, but by far the most popular and portable is undoubtedly [Cert Manager](https://cert-manager.io).

 Cert Manager can be [installed](https://cert-manager.io/docs/installation/kubernetes) with a few steps: